SSHGuard/sshguard/man/sshguard.8.rst

     giving '**-l** -'.

 **-p** `interval` (default 420 secs, or 7 minutes)
     Wait at least `interval` seconds before releasing a blocked address.
-In practice it takes longer for an attacker to be unblocked, because **sshguard** checks only at periodic intervals.
+    Repeat attackers are blocked for 1.5 times longer after each attack.
+    Because **sshguard** unblocks attackers only at infrequent intervals, this parameter is inexact (actual blocks will be longer).

 **-s** `interval` (default 1200 secs, or 20 minutes)
     Forget about an attacker `interval` seconds after its last attempt.
 Its